-Ten Internment Camps is a photography project that examines executive order 9066 and its impact on society and the environment, today.
+Ten Concentration Camps is a photography project that examines executive order 9066 and its impact on the Japanese- American citizen imprisoned during this time, the impact on the land, and the events of today.

 This project is timely and suitable for our current political climate.
 This installation will be exhibited in a variety of locations including; museums and galleries sponsored by Universities and Colleges in order to reach a range of viewers.